-This past April, Jason’s Deli launched a third salad collaboration with MD Anderson: the Super Slaw Salmon Salad.
+In April 2017, Jason’s Deli launched its fourth salad collaboration with MD Anderson: the Salmon Pacifica Salad.
 The salad was co-developed by Jason’s Deli and MD Anderson’s clinical dietitians and cancer prevention researchers.
-MD Anderson will receive 50 cents from each Super Slaw Salmon Salad sold in 2016.
+MD Anderson receives 50 cents from each Salmon Pacifica Salad sold.

 H-E-B Grocery Stores is a privately owned supermarket chain based in San Antonio, Texas, with more than 370 stores throughout Texas and northeast Mexico.

-Starting in Aug.
-2016, H-E-B conducted a campaign in more than 370 stores, in over 300 communities across Texas to raise funds for cancer research.
-H-E-B stores implemented at-register displays, where customers had the opportunity to tear off a slip of paper presenting $1, $3 or $5 amounts to add to their purchase.
-This campaign raised more than $425,000 with 100% of donations benefiting MD Anderson cancer programs and research.
+During Aug-October 2016, H-E-B conducted an End Cancer campaign through at-register displays in more than 300 communities across Texas, where customers had the opportunity to donate $1, $3 or $5 for cancer research.
+This campaign raised more than $50,000 with 100% of donations benefiting MD Anderson cancer programs and research.

 - A prestigious and impactful H-E-B Professorship in Cancer Research, established in 2007

 - MD Anderson Children’s Art Project product sales in

 H-E-B Texas stores for more than 20 years, with proceeds benefiting cancer programs for pediatric cancer patients

 Pappas Restaurants is a privately owned restaurant group headquartered in Houston, Texas with more than 100 restaurants, featuring nine unique concepts in eight states.